Docy Child

 ISO 9001 Overview and Guides

-ISO 9001 is a globally recognized framework, part of the ISO/IEC 9000 series, for governing an organization’s quality management program by providing a clear set of requirements for a Quality Management System (QMS).
+ISO 9001 Overview and Guides talk about ISO 9001, a globally recognized framework, part of the ISO/IEC 9000 series, for governing an organization’s quality management program by providing a clear set of requirements for a Quality Management System (QMS).

 It can be used by any organization to help ensure that customers get consistent, high quality products and services.